Input Validation for Neural Networks via Runtime Local Robustness Verification: Observation on Robustness Radii of Inputs from Different Categories

 \emph{Experimental Setup}.
 We take MNIST~\cite{lecun1998} and CIFAR10~\cite{cifar10} as our input datasets and use IBM's Adversarial Robustness Toolbox~\cite{art2018} to generate FGSM, C\&W, and HOP adversarial examples with default parameters, except for FGSM where we set \(\epsilon\) (i.e., a parameter~\cite{goodfellow2014}) as 0.1 (by default) and 0.05 (which is stronger) respectively.

 We use ERAN~\cite{singh2018fast} as the verifier which supports both complete and incomplete robustness verifications.
-ERAN does not compute robustness radius directly, but can judge whether the robustness radius is larger than a given \(\delta\) (i.e., the network \(\net\) is robust on all inputs that are within \(\delta\) in \(L_{\infty}\) norm distance with \(\inputx\), as Equation~\ref{eq1}).
+ERAN does not compute robustness radius directly, but can judge whether the robustness radius is larger than a given value \(\delta\) (i.e., the network \(\net\) is robust on all inputs that are within \(\delta\) in \(L_{\infty}\) norm distance with \(\inputx\), as Equation~\ref{eq1}).
 We denote it as \(\algrobust(\net,\inputx,\delta)\).
 Note that, ERAN supports two versions of \(\algrobust\): the complete one and the incomplete one.
-Applying binary search on complete (resp. incomplete) \(\algrobust\), we can find a value close enough to the robustness radius (resp. an underapproximation of the robustness radius).
+Applying binary search on the complete \(\algrobust\), we can find a value close enough to the robustness radius.
+In the incomplete version, \(\algrobust\) searches for the boundary where ERAN returns "true" and "unknown" (rather than "true" and "false"), which is an underapproximation of the robustness radius.
 This algorithm is described in Algorithm~\ref{alg:binary}.
+It accepts four inputs: a network, an input sample, a big value \(up\) (larger than the maximal possible robustness radius) and a tolerance \(e\).
+The output is a value, the maximal distance between which and the (underapproximated) robustness radius is less than the tolerance.
 In the following, we will call the computed value with complete verification the (asymptotically) \emph{exact robustness radius}, and that with incomplete verification the \emph{approximate robustness radius}.
 All experiments are conducted on an Ubuntu 18.04 running on a desktop with an Intel i9-9900K CPU, 32GB Memory.